termux/x11-packages/CONTRIBUTING.md

 and ["help wanted"](https://github.com/termux/x11-packages/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22).

 Note that issue solving may not be easy.
-If you decided to contribute to @termux, ensure that you read the [developer's wiki](https://github.com/termux/termux-packages/wiki) and you are ready to deal with errors on your own.
+If you decided to contribute to @termux, ensure that you read the [developer's wiki](https://github.com/termux/termux-packages/wiki).
+You will also need some basic knowledge about Shell Scripting and build systems like Autotools or CMake.

-Pull requests containing incomplete work are not being merged.
+Contributors should take full responsibility about submitted changes.
+Pull requests containing incomplete work or disruptive changes will NOT be merged.

 ### A note about package requests

-We are rejecting package requests for single-file scripts and low-quality, infamous and outdated, dead projects.
-We may also reject in packaging non-original, forked projects.

-Additionally we require that requested packages met these conditions:

-- Package should have widely recognised OSS licenses like GNU GPL, MIT, Apache-2.0 and similar.
-- Package should NOT be an outdated, dead project.
+Termux keeps more than 1000 packages in its repositories.
+That is quite many, considering that Termux maintainers team is small and we prefer to use free hosting for packages repository.
+In order to be able to provide services at reasonable quality, we have to put restrictions on acceptable package requests.

+Here are general conditions which should be met to include the requested package in our repositories:

+- Packages must be active, well-known projects.
+Those which are already included into major Linux distributions like Debian have more chances to be included in Termux.
+  Outdated, dead projects are not accepted.

+- Packages must be licensed under widely-recognised open source license like Apache-2.0, GNU GPL, MIT and similar.
+Open source but non-free packages are acceptable and are processed on individual basis.
+Packages which are closed source are not accepted.

-- Package should NOT be a part of language-specific ecosystem.
-Such packages are installable through `pip`, `gem`, `cpan`, `npm`.
+- Packages must NOT be a part of language-specific ecosystem.
+These packages are installable through `cpan`, `gem`, `npm`, `pip` and similar.

-- Package should NOT be a complex desktop environment such as GNOME or KDE.
-- Package should NOT require hardware graphics acceleration or in any way access to GPU hardware device.
+- Packages must NOT duplicate functionality of the already present ones.

+Also we will reject any requests for low-quality packages, simple utilities consisting of one-file scripts and scripts which automate use of existing packages.

+We want to be sure that are adding useful things into our repositories.
+So when requesting a package, please provide a brief description what package does and why we should add it.
+Statements like `"it's hard to compile on device"`, `"I request it because I need it"`, `"it's convenient to install it with package manager"` are NOT valid reasons to request a package.

 Please be ready that your package request will not be processed immediately.